gwlucastrig/Tinfour/README.md

 make file access far more conveient.
 I'd also like to have the reader obtain the metadata from LAS files, particular those elements using Well-Known Text (WKT) format and GeoTIFF tags.

+I'd also like to see an extension of Tinfour to build Voronoi Diagrams and perhaps conduct rendering and analysis using that graphical structure which is closely related to the Delaunay Triangulation.

+Finally, the whole point of working on a project like Tinfour is to see it used to do something useful.
+To that end, I welcome ideas, requests, and recommendations for analysis tools and applications that would benefit the open source and scientific communities.
+Got something to say?
+Let me know.